j2store/userguide/conf_relations.md

 # Relations

-Relations are used to promote sales by suggesting the customer with higher value options and additional options to be bought with a particular product
+Relations are used to promote sales by suggesting the customer with higher value options and additional options to be bought with a particular product.

 ![Configurable Relations](product_conf_relations.png)